grace43/bitcoincashjs2-lib/README.md

 # DEPRECATED:BitcoinCashJS (bitcoincashjs-lib)

-This project has reached the end of its development because of it being a fork of [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib).
+This repository has been deprecated because of it being a forked lib of [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib).